thaisaraujo2000/train-problem/README.md

 ```bash
 python train.py
 ```
-Replace `train.py` with the name of the file that contains the code.

 Then you will see a window open with four trains and four sliders.
 You can adjust the speed of each train with the sliders.